-I knew when I found an outdated and disgusting antique bed for $50 on Facebook Marketplace that I HAD to have it.
+I knew when I found this outdated and disgusting antique bed on Facebook Marketplace (for $50!) that I HAD to have it.

 The fact that I didn’t even have a house to put it in at the time was irrelevant.
 I convinced my husband to go with me to pick it up and we stored it at a friend’s house until our horrible PCS was finally over.